Children shine brightest when they play and learn – together.

 |6||Junior school age||9 years or older but younger than 13 years||1 to 20||20|

-New health and safety measures for child care operators have been outlined in the Ministry Of Education’s Child Care Re-Opening Document in consultation with local public health units.
+New health and safety measures for child care operators have been outlined in the Ministry of Education’s Operational Guidance during COVID-19 document in consultation with local public health units.
 To learn more about the YMCA’s revised health and safety measures please see the YMCA Child Care Revised Parent Handbook for COVID-19 or watch this short video.

-All children and staff will be asked questions provided by Public Health that are designed to screen for illness.
-Screening processes in place at each program will be based on the local Public Health unit recommendations.
+Before entering a centre, all children and staff are asked questions provided by Public Health that are designed to screen for illness.
+Screening practices in place at each program are based on the local Public Health unit recommendations.

-As of September 1, 2020, all YMCA child care staff are required to wear a mask and face shield while indoors.
-Masks and face shields are not required when eating, during physical activity, or outdoors if physical distancing of 2-meters can be maintained between individuals.
+As of September 1, 2020, all YMCA child care staff are required to wear a mask and face shield or goggles while indoors.
+Masks and face shields or goggles are not required when eating, during physical activity, or outdoors if physical distancing of 2-meters can be maintained between individuals.

 The wearing of medical-grade face masks in child care centres is mandated by the Ministry of Health and Regional Public Health experts.
 It is not ideal in terms of language development, but the health and safety of children and staff is our first priority.
 Our child care workers are creative, caring professionals who will ensure high quality programming under these restrictions.